mvolkmann/blog/src/flutter.md

 import 'package:flutter/material.dart';

-// This defines the starting point of all Dart apps. void main() {
+// This defines the starting point of all Dart apps.
+// The object passed to the runApp function must be an instance
+// of a class that extends StatelessWidget or StatefulWidget.
 // When creating instances of immutable classes,
 // constructor calls should be preceded by "const".
 // This enables sharing references to instances create with
 // the same arguments which optimizes memory.
 // These instances are created at compile-time.
 // All fields of immutable classes must be
-  // declared with the "final" keyword. runApp(const MyApp());
+// declared with the "final" keyword. void main() => runApp(const MyApp());
-}

 // This class is also used by tests.
 // See the supplied test/widget_test.dart file.